kriserickson/solace-battleship/codelab.md

 ### Code structure

 The code for the project is located in the `battleship_frontend` directory.
-There are two 'app' folders within the `battleship_frontend`:
+There are two 'app' folders under `src` within the `battleship_frontend`:

 1. contoller-app: Hosts all code as it relates to controlling the game
 2. player-app: Hosts all code as it relates to the screens for the player